-Another recognition Ernen gain throughout the years is the Henry-Louis-Wakker Prize, an award given to the town for the superb upkeeping of its landscape and architectural heritage.
+Another recognition Ernen gained throughout the years is the Henry-Louis-Wakker Prize, an award given to the town for the superb upkeeping of its landscape and architectural heritage.
 The preservation is evident in the houses and the village square at the center of the Ernen.
 Here we can see structures that were constructed as early as the 15th-century.

 The appearances of the charming houses in Ernen are complemented by their location, overlooking the Fiesch valley basin.
-There are also lush gardens that surround the settlement that adds to the overall beauty of the town.
+There are also lush gardens surrounding the settlement that add to the town’s overall beauty.

 Aside from the architecture and natural spectacle, here are the historical gems or the reason why you should visit Ernen:

 - Tellenhaus (Tell House).
-It is one of the oldest houses in Switzerland, which the Swiss people remember their national hero William Tell.
+It is one of the oldest houses in Switzerland.
 You can find it in the village square together with other prominent buildings.

 - Church of Saint George.
 It is the iconic structure of Ernen that was built in the early years of the 16th-century.
 It must be the first structure that everyone can notice by the time they arrive in Ernen because of its elevated position.
-Inside, we can find a series of late Gothic statues, as well as the winged altarpiece called Nothelferaltar.
+Inside, we can find a series of late Gothic statues and the winged altarpiece called Nothelferaltar.

 - Hanging Bridge.
 Do not forget to check out the lengthy suspension footbridges!
 It’s a breathtaking experience hanging above deep gorges near Ernen.

 Check how does it feel to be in one of Ernen’s hotels.
 Look at the view!
 Isn’t that fantastic?